Sexual health FAQ (frequently asked questions)

 Call us to speak to an educator about your sexual health questions.
-(We cannot answer questions by email.)
+You are always welcome to text our Beyond The Talk texting line 250-812-9374.
+(We cannot answer questions by email!)

 Questions about our clinics